Essential Toddler Travel Gear for France

 Packable Day Bag

 You never know when you might need an extra bag to hold snacks, water bottles, souvenirs, and activity supplies during your trip.
-It’s best to have a packable bag tossed in a purse for easy retrieval.
-These fold down flat and hold a surprising amount.
+It's best to have a packable bag tossed in a purse for easy retrieval.
+These fold down flat and hold more than you'd expect.
+You'll use this at markets, parks, and every time you buy one more thing than you planned.

 Laundry Detergent